 Consult the Financial Aid full-time policy.

-Review your degree audit in PROWL.
+Review your degree audit in Degree Works.
 All the degree work you have completed at LMU thus far (including those in progress) is evaluated into the relevant degree and program categories.

 The degree audit reports your progress within the your chosen academic degree plan.
 If adjustments need to be made to your degree audit, please consult your Advisor or Dean's Office.
 An adjustment to your program may be appropriate.